29jm/29jm.github.io/_posts/2019-09-29-userspace.markdown

 `exit`, though testing that last one took a while: I've spent hours debugging assembly in in Bochs to get `yield` to work.
 Only then, I started implementing a `putchar` syscall.
-First, I needed to make my TTY work in processes, which involved mapping it somewhere, I decided to put it [in my kernel heap][tty remap].
+First, I needed to make my TTY work in processes, which involved mapping it somewhere; I decided to put it [in my kernel heap][tty remap].
 Tada, I can print again!
 I should have started by doing that, it would have made a lot of debugging easier; but then again I've learned __a lot__ of assembly without it.
-Implementing the syscall was trivial after that, and I was able to get my first "Hellow world" from userspace.
+Implementing the syscall was trivial after that, and I was able to get my first "Hello world" from userspace.
 I tried my hand at a `wait` syscall to pause a process for some time, but I approached it the wrong way, or at least in a way that Bochs liked, but QEMU did
 not: waiting for time to pass in the syscall handler.
 In QEMU, timer interrupts